CodeRL: Mastering Code Generation through Pretrained Models and Deep Reinforcement Learning: Experiments

 We perform our experiments on a kubernetes with 16 A100-40G GPUs on Google Cloud Platform and the total pretraining duration is around $21$ days.
 In the first pretraining stage with MSP, we employ a corruption rate of 15\%, a peak learning rate (LR) of 2e-4, and a batch size of $2048$.
 We pretrain on CSN for $150$ epochs ($10$ days) and then on GCPY for $10$ epochs ($5$ days).
 For the second stage pretraining with NTP, we adopt a peak LR of 1e-4 and a batch size of $256$, and pretrain for $10$ epochs (6 days).
 We set the maximum length to $768$ and $600$ for source and target sequences respectively for this objective.
 For all experiments, we employ an AdamW optimizer~\citep{DBLP:conf/iclr/LoshchilovH19} with a $0.05$ weight decay and a linear decay LR scheduler with a warmup step of $1000$.

 \paragraph{Evaluation.} We follow \citep{hendrycksapps2021, chen2021evaluating} and evaluate the models using the \emph{pass@k} metric, which is the percentage of problems solved by using \emph{k} generated programs per problem.
 We also follow \citep{li2022competition} and use \emph{n@k} metric which only considers a subset of \emph{n} candidates from \emph{k} generated programs per problem.
 The subset of $n$ candidates are typically selected by a filtering method by passing generated programs through \emph{example tests} given as part of the problem description \citep{chen2021evaluating, li2022competition}.
+Note that in our critic sampling procedure, we can perform multiple rounds to refine/repair the programs based on their initial test results.
+In practice, we limit to maximum one round of repairing and/or refining only.